redhat-cop/cloud.aws_ops/roles/clone_on_prem_vm/README.md

 clone_on_prem_vm
 ================

 A role to clone an existing on prem VM using the KVM hypervisor.
-The role sets the **clone_on_prem_vm_local_image_path** variable containing the path where the image was saved on localhost.
+The role sets the **clone_on_prem_vm_raw_image_path** variable containing the path where the image was saved on localhost.
 This role requires privilege escalation because the .qcow2 file created by ``virt-clone`` is owned by root and ``qemu-img convert`` requires access to convert it to .raw.

 Requirements
 ------------